 The quality of ground water is as important as that of the quantity.
-Eleven numbers of water samples had been collected from spring both in pre and post monsoon and analyzed.
-The parameter analyzed were pH, EC, TDS, CO3, Cl, SO4, F, Ca, Mg and are shown in annexurethe block.
-Results of chemical analysis carried out by PHED, Govt. of Mizoram in tube wells is shown in table 3.3.

-I. It is found that spring water is potable.
+Eleven numbers of water samples had been collected from springs both in pre and post monsoon period and analyzed.
+The parameters analyzed were pH, EC, TDS, CO3, Cl, SO4, F, Ca, Mg and are shown in annexure I. It is found that spring water is potable.
 All the chemical constituents' analyses are within the permissible limit set by BIS.

-As per the studies carried out by PHED, Govt. of Mizoram, sporadic occurrence of higher concentration of iron has been reported from deeper aquifer (tube well) in some localities of
+As per the studies carried out by PHED, Govt. of Mizoram, sporadic occurrence of higher concentration of iron has been reported from deeper aquifer (tube well) in some localities of the block.
+Results of chemical analysis carried out by PHED, Govt. of Mizoram is shown in Table 3.3.